 Robert Hardy is a Counsel in Simmons & Simmons’ EU, Competition & Regulatory group.
 Robert is admitted to the Amsterdam Bar, and is registered on the EU list of the Brussels Bar.
 He splits his time between the offices in Amsterdam and Brussels.
 Robert’s practice covers a wide range of issues under Dutch and European competition law.
 He represents clients before the Dutch Competition Authority (ACM) and the European Commission in matters relating to cartel defence, abuse of dominance, State aid, and merger control proceedings.
 He also advises clients on issues relating to multi-jurisdictional cartel investigations and damages claims.
 Robert has a particular interest in the interface between intellectual property rights and competition law.
 A native Dutch speaker with fluent English, Robert holds a Master of Laws (with Distinction) from Maastricht University, a Ph.D. from Maastricht University, and an LL.M. from Harvard Law School (Fulbright Scholar).
 He was also a Visiting Scholar at UC Berkeley Law School (funded by the Netherlands Organisation for Scientific Research).
 He has more than 30 publications, including in the Common Market Law Review, European Review of Private Law, International & Comparative Law Quarterly, Maastricht Journal of European and Comparative Law, as well as in leading Dutch-language law journals.

-Johannes Holzwarth is Policy Officer at DG Competition's Unit A4 – European Competition Network and Private Enforcement.
-He analyses antitrust policy developments at EU and Member State level and follows up on the implementation of the Damages Directive.
+Johannes Holzwarth is a Case Handler Officer at DG Competition’s Unit A1 – Antitrust case support and policy.
+In this position, he provides procedural and substantive support to case teams investigating and analyzing antitrust cases and develops policy and law in the field of antitrust.
+Johannes is part of the team that works on the revision of the Vertical Block Exemption Regulation and the Vertical Guidelines.
 Before joining the European Commission, Johannes advised companies on competition law matters as an attorney at an established German law firm.
 He received a Doctorate degree in law (Dr. iur.) from the University of Münster (Germany) and was awarded a Master of Laws degree (LL.M.) from the University of Chicago (USA).

 Christina Hummer, is a Partner of Saxinger Chalupsky & Partner (SCWP) and Schindhelm, where she advises domestic and foreign companies on European and national competition law.
 She completed a Master of Laws (LL.M.) at New York University and a diploma in economics in competition law at King’s College in London.
 She has extensive experience in antitrust proceedings before the European Commission and national competition authorities, in particular in cartel investigations, merger filings, proceedings relating to abuse of a dominant position and state aid.
 She also regularly advises on antitrust compliance.
 In addition, Christina Hummer regularly publishes and is a speaker at conferences.